 OKRs can be measured by tracking progress towards specific, measurable targets.
 This can be done for an individual team member or an entire team.
 OKR software that aggregates, updates, and displays data can be useful for this purpose.

 Good OKRs possess a couple of key characteristics including being ambitious, aligned with company goals, limited in number, transparent, collaborative, and regularly updated.

 OKRs were created by Intel’s Andy Grove and then popularized by venture capitalist John Doerr in his New York Times best-selling book Measure What Matters.
 Doerr learned about OKRs while working at Intel in the 1970s, and later popularized the concept while working with companies like Google and Amazon.

 How many OKRs should you have?

 It’s generally better to have a smaller number of objectives that focus only on key priorities.
-Each objective should have 3-5 key results assigned to them.
+Each objective should have two to four key results assigned to them.

 How often should OKRs be reviewed and updated?